swkWien/sessions/2019/session20190415/README.md

-# TCR: "test && commit || revert"
+##  TCR: "test && commit || revert"

->I introduced “test && commit”, where every time the tests run correctly the code is committed.
+> I introduced "test && commit�", where every time the tests run correctly the code is committed.
->Oddmund Strømmer, the first programmer I’ve found as obsessed with symmetry as I am, suggested that if the tests failed the code should be reverted.
+> Oddmund Str�mmer, the first programmer I've found as obsessed with symmetry as I am, suggested that if the tests failed the code should be reverted.

->The full command then is “test && commit || revert”.
+> The full command then is "test && commit || revert".
 If the tests fail, then the code goes back to the state where the tests last passed.

 For the full story, see [Kent Beck's blog post](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864).

-## Setup
+### Setup

 To make `test && commit || revert` work as intended you need a setup to automate the procedure.
 Below is a very simple configuration.
 The example section refers to a JavaScript and Java setup.

 Utility to `run_tests`:

 ```bash
 #!/bin/sh